 MIT receives many applications from very smart and talented international citizens.
 From this great pool of candidates, we may only take a small cupful.
 Every year more than 4,000 international students apply to MIT, and we can admit fewer than 150.

 We limit the number of international students we can accept because of our generous financial aid.
 MIT is one of the few schools in the US that offers need-blind admissions and meets their full financial need.
-"Need-blind" means we will consider your application equally, no matter how rich or poor you are or how much you could pay to attend.
+"Need-blind" means you will not be disadvantaged in the admissions process because of your financial need.
 "Meeting your full financial need" means MIT will give you enough financial aid so that you can afford to attend, no matter how much or how little your family can pay.

 Even though the international application process is very competitive, we still admit wonderful students from all over the world every year.
 There are students from 116 countries at MIT.
 Approximately 9% of our undergraduates are international, and 40% of graduate students are citizens of other countries.
 There is a strong international community here at MIT, so no matter how far you are from home, you can still feel at home here.

 What You Need To Do

-To apply to MIT, you must take some tests and complete our application.
+To apply to MIT, you must take some standardized tests and complete our application.
 Due to capacity issues only a limited number of interviews are available in some regions outside the US.
 If you live outside the US and your interview is initially waived, you will be notified if an interviewer becomes available.
 Requesting an interview will not ensure that you will receive an interview.
 If it is not possible to provide an interview for you, we will not hold it against you.